kingakwa/PROJECT-1-Migration-of-Source-Code-from-Bitbucket-to-GitHub-final/README.md

     <img width="767" alt="add access key" src="https://github.com/user-attachments/assets/4dc06e4b-4fbf-4261-a508-0ffe6d010c8f" />

   - In Bitbucket, create a repository variable by navigating to Repository Settings > Pipeline > Repository Variables.
-Name the variable, for example, 'BITBUCKET_VARIABLE'.
+Name the variable, for example, 'BITBUCKET_VARIABLE'.This will be referenced in your bitbucket-pipelines.yml file.
+  - Paste the Access Token you generated in the step above

     <img width="931" alt="Repository variable" src="https://github.com/user-attachments/assets/a8c04cce-4093-45c7-832c-b90e8e91e111" />